leoleovich/grafsy/README.md

 - grafsyPrefix - Prefix to send statistic from grafsy itself.
 Set null to not send monitoring.
 E.g **grafsyPrefix**.testserver.grafsy.{sent,dropped,got...}
 - grafsySuffix - Suffix to send statistic from grafsy itself.
 Set null to not send monitoring.
 E.g testserver.**grafsySuffix**.grafsy.{sent,dropped,got...}
+- grafsyHostname - Hostname you want to be used for internal grafsy monitoring.
+Normaly grafsy takes normal os.Hostname, but some people need fqdn or something else

 # Installation